hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/development-handoff-issue.md

 - [ ] Move the development issue from the Prioritized Backlog to In Progress.
 - [ ] [ADD DEVELOPER ACTION ITEMS]
 - [ ] Create a PR, if applicable.
+- [ ] Create a new slide (or edit one if it already exists) in staging and add the before and after images
 - [ ] Once the PR has been approved, use it to close this issue.
 If there is no PR is associated with this issue, close this issue after lead signoff.

 ### Resources/Instructions